getoptimum/mump2p-cli/docs/guide.md

 7. **Health Monitoring:** Check proxy health with `./mump2p health` before long operations

 ## Troubleshooting

+For common setup and usage issues, see the [FAQ section in the README](../README.md#faq---common-issues--troubleshooting).

+**Advanced troubleshooting:**

 - **Authentication Errors:** Run `./mump2p whoami` to check token status, and `./mump2p login` to re-authenticate
 - **Rate Limit Errors:** Use `./mump2p usage` to check your current usage against limits